-Albertans are passionate about balancing the development of our province’s rich resources with environmental stewardship.
-For the past 25 years, The Emerald Awards have recognized and celebrated the outstanding environmental achievements of large and small businesses, individuals, not-for-profit associations, community groups, youth and governments.
+For the past 25 years, the Emerald Awards have recognized and celebrated the outstanding environmental achievements of large and small businesses, individuals, not-for-profit associations, community groups, youth and governments.

-Each year the Foundation receives nominations in ten established categories.
-Nominations open in November and close at the end of February.
+Each year from November until February, the Alberta Emerald Foundation receives Emerald Award nominations in ten established categories.

-A panel of knowledgeable judges, with cross-sectoral experience, carry out an independent evaluation based on criteria outlined in the nominations package and select the finalists and recipients.
+A panel of knowledgeable judges with cross-sectoral experience carry out an independent evaluation based on established criteria and select the finalists and recipients.

-Do you know an individual, group or business that has raised the bar for environmental excellence?
+Do you know an individual, group or business that has raised the bar in environmental excellence?
 Someone who has gone “above and beyond” in the protection of the environment?
-Share their success an Emerald Award nomination.
+Celebrate their achievement with a 25th Annual Emerald Award nomination.

-Nominations for the 25th Annual Emerald Awards are now open.
+Nominations for the 25th Annual Emerald Awards are now open until February 19, 2016.

 2016 AWARD CATEGORIES

 Recognizing large businesses (of 101 employees or more) and small businesses (of up to 100 employees) that demonstrate a significant ongoing commitment to the environment, social responsibility and exceed normal practices or statutory duties.

 Recognizing classrooms, schools or school boards within the formal education system, formal educational curricula and programs as well as post-secondary programs.
 The category acknowledges those nominees that have gone beyond the normal practices and shown leadership and creativity in educating students about environmental matters.

 Recognizing individuals, organizations and on-the-ground local initiatives within the non-formal education system that demonstrate leadership and creativity in educating the broader public about environmental matters.